Global expansion of “Don’t look away!” reporting platform, 4 November 2019, London: – |

 4 Nov 2019, 16.00 – 17.30 South Gallery 14

-TRAVEL AND TOURISM INDUSTRY TAKES A LEAD IN ENDING HUMAN TRAFFICKING AND SEXUAL EXPLOITATION OF CHILDREN
+TRAVEL & TOURISM INDUSTRY TAKES A LEAD IN ENDING HUMAN TRAFFICKING AND SEXUAL EXPLOITATION OF CHILDREN

 Description of the event

-The exploitation of human beings in any form, particularly sexual, especially when applied to children, conflicts with the fundamental aims of tourism and is the negation of tourism .
+As the UNWTO has highlighted in the Framework Convention on Tourism Ethics, “the exploitation of human beings in any form, particularly sexual, especially when applied to children, conflicts with the fundamental aims of tourism and is the negation of tourism”.

-Despite continuous efforts of the industry, as travel and tourism expands, the opportunities for traffickers and child sex offenders to commit crimes have increased.
+Despite continuous efforts of the industry, as Travel & Tourism expands, the opportunities for traffickers and child sex offenders to commit crimes have increased, also due to technology and other new platforms.
 No country or child is immune to this ever-growing risk.
 States have taken important steps to build child-friendly hotlines and reporting mechanisms, but these methods need to be better known and more widely used.

 Although there is increasing collaborative action, many victims remain unidentified.
 A new “culture of reporting” these crimes must be generated to increase the number of reported and prosecuted cases.

-Representatives of the World Travel and Tourism Council (WTTC), Carlson, TUI GROUP, ECPAT, and the IEG will come together to launch the Don’t look away! reporting platform to become a global initiative, with the support of Grupo de Acción Regional de las Américas for the prevention of sexual exploitation of children in travel and tourism – GARA will bring in existing regional mechanisms and good practices.
+Representatives of the World Travel & Tourism Council (WTTC), Carlson, TUI GROUP, ECPAT and the IEG are coming together to launch the Don’t look away! reporting platform to become a global initiative, with the support of Grupo de Acción Regional de las Américas for the prevention of sexual exploitation of children in Travel & Tourism – GARA will bring in existing regional mechanisms and good practices.

-The www.dontlookaway.report has been successfully used in 20 countries, involving the travel and tourism companies and reaching out to travellers and tourists, holidaymakers and others to encourage them to report anything suspicious they see whilst travelling; anything that may raise concerns of sexual exploitation or trafficking of children.
+The www.dontlookaway.report has been successfully used in 20 countries, involving the Travel & Tourism companies and reaching out to travellers and tourists, holidaymakers and others to encourage them to report anything suspicious they see whilst travelling; anything that may raise concerns of sexual exploitation or trafficking of children.

 Key discussion questions: